Use a pastry brush to brush roasted carrots with honey and butter mixture after removing from oven.

-I started eating carrots about five years ago.
+I began enjoying honey roasted carrots about five years ago.
 Hard to believe I once disliked them.
 What changed my mind?
 Maturity and a desire to try new food.

 A few simple ingredients are required to make this recipe.